ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 *Note:*
 - if `status` is not passed in, the `user` filter does not make sense at all and it won't do anything.
-- if `status=available`, the `user` filter does not make sense at all and it won't do anything.
+- if `status=available`, the `user` filter won't do anything as the returning transactions are not attached to any user.
 - if `user` is passed in but not `prison` and the specified user can't manage the prisons of the overall query, the endpoint will return an empty list.
 - if `user` and `prison` are passed in but the the specified user can't manage the specified prison, the endpoint will return an empty list.
 - if `user` and `prison` are passed in, the specified user can manage the specified prison but the logged-in user can't manage the specified prison, the endpoint will return an empty list.